 The current year’s total tuition and fees for each program and course are available on each individual program and course page in our Programs & Courses section.

-To view a detailed breakdown of the tuition and fees by program or course, download documents below.
+A detailed breakdown of the tuition and fees by program or course can be found in the documents below.
 Tuition and fees for the current academic year are effective as of the fall term.

 The following fee categories are assessed to your student account once you are registered in classes.
 Depending on the campus of attendance, or delivery method of classes, some fees may not apply.
 Please see your individual program or course for more information, download the schedules above, or check your MyQuest accounts for details.

 Tuition payers, applicants funded through student loans, and applicants without a confirmed funding agency sponsorship are required to pay a non-refundable tuition deposit to hold a seat in a program once admission is offered.
 The tuition deposit is applied to the first term’s tuition.

 Tuition fees, which are fees for instruction, are assessed on a per credit basis for all college programs and are applied based on the program to which the student has been admitted.
 Refer to the documents below for the tuition and fees schedule for domestic and international students.

 The NorQuest Students' Association establishes the rate for Students' Association fees that are assessed upon registration.
 These fees are mandatory, and due and payable under the same terms and conditions as other college fees.

 The following students are not assessed the Students' Association fee, nor are they able to access the services provided by the Students' Association.

 Students who wish to opt in to the benefits provided by the Students' Association may do so by paying the standard SA fee, outlined above, directly to the NorQuest Students' Association.

 A registrarial fee of $25 is charged each term to all full-time and part-time registered students.